rahulc07/Tucana/README.md

-# Tucana Linux a Linux Distro made for PROS and Beginners
+# Tucana Linux, A LFS based distro

 ## Whats different?
 This is based on Linux from scratch 11.1, yes that linux from scratch.
 Following that is a by the book yet minimal BLFS install, with any desktop or GUI you can wish for.
 The /usr/share/doc folder is basically empty (like it is with a lot of my other projects) and it uses less than 2GB of space!
 (With a xfce) and it obeys to standards